Forever People: Mark Moonrider

-During the original Kirby run, Beautiful Dreamer had been linked romantically to Mark Moonrider, although outside of hand-holding, the exact nature of their relationship was never directly specified.
+During the original Kirby run, Beautiful Dreamer had been linked romantically to Mark Moonrider, although outside of hand-holding, the exact nature of their relationship was never specified.
 In the 1988 miniseries set on Adon, Mark was shown to have fallen in love with, and later married, one of the natives, Mina.
-They had three children (Merry, Wendy and Starbright), but when the shift in time caused by the Darkness' actions undid the events which 'evolved' the natives, this marriage now never had occurred, leaving Mark with only his friends.
+They had three children (Merry, Wendy and Starbright), but when the shift in time caused by the Darkness' actions undid the events which 'evolved' the natives, this marriage never occurred, leaving Mark with only his friends.

 Powers and abilities

-In addition to being extremely long-lived, Mark has superhuman strength, reflexes and he's very resistant to conventional injury.
+In addition to being extremely long-lived, Mark has superhuman strength and reflexes and is resistant to conventional injury.
 Also, he has a keen mind with good leadership skills and he is well-trained in hand-to-hand combat.
-He possesses a Megaton Touch.
-With it, he can cause a tremendous explosion, and no doubt he could easily kill with it if he and his companions were not sworn never to take a life.
-Used at low intensity, it can cause a severe shock.
-On one occasion he used his megaton touch to turn solid rock into molten lava.
+He possesses a Megaton Touch that enables him to generate lethal bolts of electricity.

 Serifan

-Serifan is the youngest member of the group.
-He's usually the most vulnerable.
+Serifan is the youngest member of the group, as well as the most vulnerable.
 The Dark saw this and possessed Serifan, using him to conquer Forevertown and plague the Forever People.
 After the Dark was defeated he returned to his normal self.

 Powers and abilities

-Although Serifan doesn't have super-potencies, still he is stronger and more durable than any human.
-Also, Serifan is functionally a sensitive possessing limited telepathic powers.
-In his hatband Serifan carries "cosmic cartridges" that serve various purposes when wielded.
-For example, the cartridges can be used to create protective shock-repelli-fields, drain energy from people, create an anti-gravity effect or generate high gravitational force, modify atomic density, generate intense heat, power vehicles or to stun an opponent.
-Also, the cartridges tune the wielder into the "cosmic Harmony" that is linked to the Source and, in the case of the "Blue Cartridge", it manipulates the life force and allowed Deadman to merge with a "Follower" and have a body of his own once again.
+Serifan possesses limited telepathic powers, and wields "cosmic cartridges" that serve various purposes when wielded.
+For example, the cartridges can link Serifan to the Source, create force fields, drain energy, manipulate gravity, modify atomic density, generate intense heat, power vehicles, and stun others.
+His "Blue Cartridge" can manipulate life force and was used to help Deadman merge with a "Follower", an organic machine designed to act as his physical body.

 Vykin

 Throughout the Kirby run, Vykin was referred to as "Vykin the Black".
-He was the first black superhero to appear in a DC comic book, preceding Kirby's Black Racer by approximately seven months.
+He was the second black superhero to appear in a DC comic book, preceding Kirby's Black Racer by several months.
 When the Forever People were stranded on Adon, Mark Moonrider thought it would be advantageous to civilize the people of the planet.
 When Vykin used their Mother Box to do so, it overloaded and was destroyed, killing Vykin in the process, but managing to create Forevertown.
 When the Dark overtook and reversed the effects of the Mother Box, Vykin was brought back to life.
-Recently he was reunited on New Genesis with his mother, Valkyra the Commander, who rode a winged robotic horse.
-Later on, she sacrificed her life to save her lover Orion.
+Later, he was reunited on New Genesis with his mother Valkyra, who sacrificed herself to save her lover Orion.